tedle/uitabot/README.md

 # uitabot
 **uitabot** is a [Discord](https://discordapp.com/) music bot that can be controlled both via chat commands and a real time web client.
+For a list of available chat commands see [COMMANDS.md](COMMANDS.md).

 ## Requirements
 * [Discord API key](https://discordapp.com/developers)